-My research uses a variety of types of seismic data to understand the structure of the crust and upper mantle, primarily in subduction zones.
-These results can provide valuable constraints on physical properties of the Earth that are needed to understand the behavior of subduction processes.
+My research uses a variety of types of seismic data to understand the structure of the crust and upper mantle, primarily in subduction zones and volcanic settings.
+These results can provide valuable constraints on physical properties of the Earth that are needed to understand the behavior of tectonic processes.
 Current research questions that I am interested in include:

-What is the seismic structure of a plate interface in a subduction zone, and how do the structures and compositions along the plate interface influence variations in seismic slip behavior (e.g. megathrust earthquakes, episodic tremor and slow slip, aseismic slip)?
+What is the seismic structure of a plate interface in a subduction zone, and how do the structures and compositions along the plate interface influence variations in seismic slip behavior?

 What is the range of magmatic architectures beneath volcanos and how is it related to variations in input?
 What are the implications for variations in crust production or material transport?

 How can we use seismic results to constrain the thermal and compositional state of oceanic lithosphere and asthenosphere outboard of the trench to develop more realistic models of subduction?

 What are the technical challenges in using seismic data to study subduction zones and volcanoes and how can we address them?
 How do we most effectively use amphibious seismic data?

 More details on ongoing and recent projects can be found below.

 Constraining Crustal Magmatic Architecture Beneath Volcanoes